DavidAmesPup/OptionalTypes/README.md

 ```csharp
 entity.DateOfBirth = contactDto.DateOfBirth.GetValueOrDefault(entity.DateOfBirth);
 ```
 In the semver world, we would call this a minor release as it's backwards compatible with the previous version.

 Of course, we will still need API versioning, but this is only needed for major releases that are no longer backwards compatible.

 ### What
 This project contains
 * The underlying Optional generic type as a NetStandard 1.0 library
-* An ASP.NET Core model binder.
+* A JsonConverter compatible with DotNet Core.
+* A Swashbuckle formatter to generate correct Swagger documentation.
 * A sample DotNet core application using Swagger as a front-end.